ruruchouu/DH150-Christine-Yu/Assignment08/README.md

 ### Pitch video

-View my pitch video at this link : https://youtu.be/bi6w83oXc30
+View my pitch video at this link : [YouTube Link](https://youtu.be/bi6w83oXc30)

 ### Conclusion: what did you learn throughout the process?